-Check out this year's incredible list of guests and seminars here in the HANDBOOK.
+Check out LASY YEAR'S incredible list of guests and seminars here in the HANDBOOK.
+It will give you some idea of this year's event.

 NARADA MICHAEL WALDEN is among a handful of the most innovative, original and influential artists of our time, Narada Michael Walden’s stature as an authentic musical renaissance man is a matter of record.
 Producing Hits for Artists as diverse as Aretha Franklin (including the platinum “Freeway of Love.”), Steve Winwood, Ray Charles, Wynonna Judd, Whitney Houston, George Michael, Mariah Carey, Barbara Streisand, Lionel Ritchie, Lisa Fischer, Stevie Wonder, Tom Jones, Jeff Beck and The Temptations, the EMMY and multi-GRAMMY winner (Producer, Album and Song of The Year) has been at the helm of hit music that spans decades.
 His music flows freely from pop, rock and soul, to the rarified realms of jazz, fusion and world music.
 With Jeff Beck, Narada wrote and played drums on the seminal album “Wired” that earned them both their first Gold Album.
 Walden was an integral part of introducing Whitney Houston and Mariah Carey to millions of fans worldwide, producing and writing their breakthrough hits that first brought these divas to the spotlight.
 Billboard Magazine honored him as one of the Top Ten Producers of all time.